Skip to main content

 Nadella cautions rivals: low‑margin AI compute vs. Microsoft’s platform push

-Why does this matter?
-Satya Nadella has been warning competitors that chasing cheap AI horsepower won’t pay off.
-While the tech is impressive, low‑margin compute alone won’t sustain a business that wants to shape the next wave of AI‑driven offerings.
+Satya Nadella has been telling rivals that a race for cheap AI horsepower probably won’t pay off.
+The tech looks slick, but low-margin compute alone seems unlikely to keep a business that wants to shape the next wave of AI-driven products.
+Microsoft, for its part, isn’t just piling more servers onto the cloud.

 As the AI market matures, Nadella expects companies like OpenAI, Anthropic, and Deepmind to become foundational layers for thousands of new products and services.
 Microsoft's goal is to power that ecosystem not just with raw compute, but with the infrastructure and tools needed to support the next generation of AI innovation.
 Microsoft prepares for pay-per-agent AI era Nadella sees AI fundamentally reshaping Microsoft's core business.
 Office, once known as a suite of end-user tools, is evolving into infrastructure for AI agents, digital assistants capable of handling actual work on behalf of users.